April 1, 2026

 Every messaging app now claims end-to-end encryption.
 So why aren't we actually private?

-Signal has it.
-WhatsApp has it.
-Even Facebook Messenger finally turned it on by default.
+Every major messaging app has it now.
+Even the mainstream ones turned it on by default.
 End-to-end encryption is everywhere.
 It has become the baseline, the minimum, the thing every messaging app puts on its marketing page.

 And yet, people are still getting exposed.
 Journalists are still being surveilled.
 Activists are still being tracked.
 Partners are still discovering private conversations.
 If encryption solved the privacy problem, none of this would be happening.